mccanne/zq/docs/language/README.md

-Zed programs can include multiple data sources and splitting operations where multiple paths run in parallel and paths can be combined (in an undefined order), merged (in a defined order) by one or more sort keys, or joined using relational join logic.
+Zed programs can include multiple data sources and splitting operations where multiple paths run in parallel and paths can be combined (in an undefined order), merged (in a defined order) by one or more sort keys, or joined using relational join logic (currently only merge-based equijoin is supported).

 Generally speaking, a flowgraph defines a directed acyclic graph (DAG) composed of data sources and operator nodes.